 The guide will also feature case studies of how using AMPs helped increase conversions for businesses in varying industries and the benefits you’ll get when you AMPlify your pages.
-The last section will discuss what Accelerated Mobile post-click landing pages are and why you should create the pages to offer visitors a faster and more relevant post-click experience.
+The last section will discuss what Accelerated Mobile post-click landing pages are and why you should create the pages to offer visitors a faster and more relevant post-click landing page.

 SECTION 2: How does AMP work?

 Google launched the Accelerated Mobile Pages (AMP) open-source framework in February 2016.
 The framework was built because there was a need for creating optimized, tightly integrated user experiences, instead of the clunky and slow mobile experiences that users deal with on a daily basis.

 Google started the AMP project to create a framework that would provide an exact path to creating optimized mobile web page experiences.
 The AMP open-source project is well documented, easily deployable, validatable, and opinionated about putting the user-first in web page design.

 Since its launch almost two years ago 25 million domains have published more than 4 billion AMP pages:

 Since its launch not only has the number of AMP pages increased, but so has their speed, the median time it takes an AMP page to load from Google search is now less than half a second.